-Alternatively, if you’re incorporating moderate to high levels of exercise into your diet, then protein shakes can offer additional benefits that will help with recovery and fitness focused goals like strength or hypertrophy (muscle growth).
+Alternatively, if you’re incorporating moderate to high levels of exercise into your diet, then protein shakes can offer some additional benefits that will help with recovery and fitness focused goals like strength or hypertrophy (muscle growth).
 Both weight loss and protein shakes can support fat loss and boost nutrient intake.
 Unfortunately though, they often have high levels of sugar that you wouldn’t expect to find lurking behind such fancy packaging.

 To illustrate the point, the following table shows a range of popular weight loss shake brands and their nutritional content, including sugar.
 These results are for their chocolate shakes.